OriHoch/kubernetes-autoscaler/cluster-autoscaler/cloudprovider/kamatera/README.md

 ./cluster-autoscaler-amd64 --cloud-config $CLOUD_CONFIG_FILE --cloud-provider kamatera --kubeconfig $KUBECONFIG -v2
 ```

-Open a new terminal and schedule some pods to trigger scale up:
+Open a new terminal and schedule some pods to trigger scale up (modify resources depending on node size):

 ```
 echo '